kara214/Gurpreet-Singh-Karanbir-Singh/README.md

 My name is Karanbir singh.
 I belong from panjab a state of india.
 A country famous for it's culture and Beautifull weather conditions
 # My Hobbies
 - I love to talk with others.
-- I love listing music.
+- I like listing music.
 - I love to be in nature.
-- I  love to go for night out.
 # here is a image of my dog
 [dog](image/dog.jpeg)